Main Content start here

 Rising Prevalence of Chronic Diseases

-The escalating prevalence of chronic and non-communicable diseases (NCDs) in Saudi Arabia is emerging as a central catalyst for the growth of the country’s diagnostic imaging market.
-The population of the Kingdom of Saudi Arabia demonstrates a notably high prevalence of non-communicable disease (NCD) risk factors, including elevated rates of obesity, tobacco consumption, sedentary lifestyles, and suboptimal dietary habits.
-According to a recent World Bank report focused on NCD trends in the Kingdom, between 54.1% and 70.2% of adult women and between 57.5% and 68.3% of adult men are classified as overweight figures that underscore the urgent need for targeted healthcare interventions and preventive diagnostic strategies.
-Conditions such as diabetes, cardiovascular diseases, cancer, respiratory disorders, and obesity-related complications are on the rise, significantly increasing the demand for advanced medical imaging technologies.
-Chronic diseases typically require early diagnosis, regular monitoring, and follow-up imaging throughout the course of treatment.
-For instance, imaging techniques like CT scans, MRIs, ultrasounds, and nuclear imaging are vital for detecting cardiovascular abnormalities, tracking cancer progression, and evaluating organ function in patients with diabetes.
-This growing clinical dependency directly translates into increased demand for diagnostic imaging equipment and services.
+The rising prevalence of chronic and non-communicable diseases (NCDs) in Saudi Arabia is a key driver of the diagnostic imaging market.
+The population faces high exposure to NCD risk factors such as obesity, tobacco use, sedentary habits, and poor diets.
+According to the World Bank, between 54.1% and 70.2% of women and 57.5% and 68.3% of men in the Kingdom are overweight, figures that highlight the urgent need for early diagnosis and preventive healthcare.
+Conditions such as diabetes, cardiovascular diseases, cancer, and respiratory disorders are increasing rapidly, fueling the demand for advanced imaging technologies.
+Chronic illnesses often require early detection, regular monitoring, and imaging-based follow-ups.
+Techniques like CT, MRI, ultrasound, and nuclear imaging are vital for diagnosing cardiovascular issues, assessing cancer progression, and evaluating organ function in diabetic patients creating a sustained demand for diagnostic imaging services.

 Increasing Aging Population